badfrogg/BBB_Aquarium/README.md

 ## Preface
-I am using this project as a personal learning exorcise as much as it is a real project with an end goal of being a fully functional device.
+I am using this project as a personal learning exercise as much as it is a real project with an end goal of being a fully functional device.
 I have very little experience with Linux, ARM processor architecture, and Node.js or JavaScript.
 This is also my first Git repository and I am also learning that as well.
 For anyone whom may come across this project please feel free to join in, offer advice or if you fine that you know even less that I do, It would be my pleasure to offer you whatever knowledge I can.

 Thanks!
 Adam. aka, badfrogg